 There’s not a great deal to see.
-The ramparts and medieval-style buildings of the citadel above Borgomaggiore, restored in the last century, are mildly interesting; there’s a waxworks museum in Via Lapicidi Marini 17 (daily: April–Sept 8.30am–6.30pm, July & Aug till 8pm; Oct–March 8.30am–12.30pm & 2–5.30pm; €6) as well as tacky souvenir shops and restaurants.
-And you can also get your passport stamped, for a fee, by the border guards or at the information office.
-All the touristy tawdriness aside, however, it’s a good place just to stroll around; the walk up through town to the rocce, battlemented castles along the highest three ridges, is worth the effort for the all-round views.
-Below, in Borgomaggiore, is Giovanni Michelucci’s “fearless and controversial” modernist church, built in the 1960s, with a roof that seems to cascade down in waves.
+The ramparts and medieval-style buildings of the citadel above Borgomaggiore, restored in the last century, are mildly interesting; there’s a waxworks museum in Via Lapicidi Marini 17 (daily: April–Sept 8.30am–6.30pm, July & Aug till 8pm; Oct–March 8.30am–12.30pm & 2–5.30pm), and there are some tacky souvenir shops and restaurants.
+You can also get your passport stamped, for a fee, by the border guards or at the information office.
+All the touristy tawdriness and weapons shops aside, however, it’s a good place just to stroll around; the walk up through town to the rocce, the battlemented castles along the highest three ridges, is worth the effort for the all-round views.
+Below, in Borgomaggiore, Giovanni Michelucci’s “fearless and controversial” church, built in the 1960s, has a roof that seems to cascade down in waves.